DTS POLICY 4000-0002

 - All passwords are to be treated as sensitive, confidential State of Utah information.

+All executive branch employees, contractors, vendor user accounts, and internet exposed logins are required to have MFA.
 MFA is a necessary component in securing access to a user’s account.
 In the case that a password is compromised, MFA acts as a second level of security.
 Since MFA is something a user has, rather than something a user knows, MFAs must be kept safe.
 Multifactor authenticators differ in level of security.
 For example, federal regulations may require an MFA that is more rigorous than an MFA required by state regulations.
-State of Utah individual requirements for multifactor authenticators are that they:
+State of Utah individual requirements for multi factor authenticators are:

 - must not be shared with anyone else,